povpriyanshuu/Breast-Cancer-Detection-/README.md

 The application allows users to enter tumor characteristics through an interactive interface, processes the data using a trained machine learning model, and presents the prediction along with confidence scores and visual insights.

-The model is trained using the public dataset [Breast Cancer Wisconsin (Diagnostic) Data Set](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data).
-A live version of the application can be found on Streamlit Community Cloud

 ## References

 - Original demo: